New Delhi: Establishment

 In the south, land up to Safdarjung's Tomb was acquired to create what is today known as Lutyens' Bungalow Zone.
 Before construction could begin on the rocky ridge of Raisina Hill, a circular railway line around the Council House (now Parliament House), called the Imperial Delhi Railway, was built to transport construction material and workers for the next twenty years.
 The last stumbling block was the Agra-Delhi railway line that cut right through the site earmarked for the hexagonal All-India War Memorial (India Gate) and Kingsway (Rajpath), which was a problem because the Old Delhi Railway Station served the entire city at that time.
 The line was shifted to run along the Yamuna River, and it began operating in 1924.
 The New Delhi Railway Station opened in 1926, with a single platform at Ajmeri Gate near Paharganj, and was completed in time for the city's inauguration in 1931.
 As construction of the Viceroy's House (the present Rashtrapati Bhavan), Central Secretariat, Parliament House, and All-India War Memorial (India Gate) was winding down, the building of a shopping district and a new plaza, Connaught Place, began in 1929, and was completed by 1933.
 Named after Prince Arthur, 1st Duke of Connaught (1850–1942), it was designed by Robert Tor Russell, chief architect to the Public Works Department (PWD).

 After the capital of India moved to Delhi, a temporary secretariat building was constructed in a few months in 1912 in North Delhi.
-Most of the government offices of the new capital moved here from the 'Old secretariat' in Old Delhi (the building now houses the Delhi Legislative Assembly), a decade before the new capital was inaugurated in 1931.
+Most of the government offices of the new capital moved here from the 'Old secretariat' in Civil Lines Delhi (the building now houses the Delhi Legislative Assembly), a decade before the new capital was inaugurated in 1931.
 Many employees were brought into the new capital from distant parts of India, including the Bengal Presidency and Madras Presidency.
-Subsequently, housing for them has developed around Gole Market area in the 1920s.
-Built in the 1940s, to house government employees, with bungalows for senior officials in the nearby Lodi Estate area, Lodi Colony near historic Lodi Gardens, was the last residential areas built by the British Raj.
+Subsequently, housing for them was developed around the Gole Market area in the 1920s.
+Built in the 1940s to house government employees, with bungalows for senior officials in the nearby Lodi Estate area, Lodi Colony, near historic Lodi Gardens, was the last residential area built by the British Raj.